About Real Ale

 What makes real ale 'real'?

 Real ale is a natural product brewed using traditional ingredients and left to mature in the cask (container) from which it is served in the pub through a process called secondary fermentation.
-It is this process which makes real ale unique amongst beers and develops the wonderful tastes and aromas which processed beers can never provide.
+It is this process which makes real ale unique amongst beers and develops the wonderful tastes and aromas.

 There are a huge range of different beer styles, each with different qualities, tastes and strengths, but each falls into one of two main categories; ale or lager.
 The key difference between ales and lagers is the type of fermentation.